zhengthomastang/MOT_Kalman/README.md

-# SCT_Kalman
+# MOT_Kalman

-This repository contains our C++ implementation of 2D single-camera tracking based on Kalman filtering.
+This repository contains our C++ implementation of (intra-camera) online multiple object tracking based on Kalman filtering.
 It is useful for efficient tracklet generation in data association.

 ## Introduction